promptnovax/promptnovax/src/docs/AUTHENTICATION.md

 ## Security Notes

-- All authentication is handled by Firebase
+- All authentication is handled by Supabase
 - No sensitive data is stored in local state
-- Tokens are managed automatically by Firebase
+- Tokens are managed automatically by Supabase
-- Server-side verification uses Firebase Admin SDK
+- Server-side verification will use the Supabase service role client
-- Client-side operations use Firebase Client SDK
+- Client-side operations use the Supabase JavaScript SDK

 ## Testing